KashiCode/ChatGPT/README.md

 # ChatGPT
-A Discord bot integrating ChatGPT for real-time AI conversations in Discord channels.
+A Discord bot integrating ChatGPT in Discord channels.